Topologically nontrivial flat bands and quantum Hall crossovers in square-octagon lattice materials

 Square-octagon lattices have recently emerged as another promising two-dimensional geometry where Dirac states coexist with flat bands~\cite{kargarian2010topological,liu2013topological,nunes2020flat,wunderlich2023detecting}.
 Theoretical models predict two flat bands--one near half filling and another at the top of the spectrum--alongside van Hove singularities, which are points in the band structure where the density of states diverges.
 Staggered magnetic flux can induce nontrivial topology, producing QAH and higher-order topological insulator (HOTI) phases~\cite{pal2018nontrivial,he2022topological}.
-Material realizations of the square-octagon lattice include carbon allotropes such as octagraphene, transition-metal dichalcogenide monolayers, magnetic compounds including hollandites, and nitride monolayers~\cite{sheng2012octagraphene,liu2012structural,gorkan2019deformed,van2013grains,sun2015graphene,zhang2015two, barik2021haeckelite,gurbuz2017single,verma2025emergent,lin2021ferromagnetism,PhysRevB.88.014202,PhysRevB.88.144428}.
+Staggered magnetic flux refers to alternating flux between neighboring plaquettes while maintaining zero net magnetic field within the unit cell, and has been widely used to explore topological phases and flat-band physics in lattice models~\cite{guan2023staggered,haldane1988model,he2024topological,chen2025}.
+Material realizations of the square-octagon lattice include carbon allotropes such as octagraphene, transition-metal dichalcogenide monolayers, magnetic compounds including hollandites, and nitride monolayers~\cite{sheng2012octagraphene,liu2012structural,gorkan2019deformed,van2013grains,sun2015graphene,zhang2015two, barik2021haeckelite,gurbuz2017single,verma2025emergent,lin2021ferromagnetism,crespo2013,PhysRevB.88.144428}.
 However, despite these theoretical and experimental advances, it remains unclear how intrinsic SOC and staggered flux influence the topological and flat-band characteristics of the square-octagon lattice.
 In particular, it is an open question whether these perturbations can generate nontrivial quantum geometry~\cite{roy2014band,ozawa2021relations,kruchkov2022} capable of supporting correlated phases such as fractional Chern insulators.

 Here we show that intrinsic SOC and staggered magnetic flux in the square--octagon lattice drive a series of topological crossovers among QSH, QAH, and HOTI phases.
 We trace the evolution of the flat bands and demonstrate how they acquire high flatness and nontrivial quantum geometry.
 Based on first-principles calculations, we identify realistic material candidates--including transition-metal dichalcogenides, $\mathrm{MoSi_2N_4}$ derivatives, and magnetic $\alpha$-MnO$_2$--as promising platforms for realizing switchable topological and flat-band phenomena.
 Our results establish the square-octagon lattice as a robust framework where nontrivial geometry and topology coexist to generate rich quantum states.